datocms/react-datocms/docs/image.md

           # background color placeholder
           bgColor

-          # only if you pass sizes: argument to responsiveImage() query
+          # you can omit `sizes` if you explicitly pass the `sizes` prop to the image component
           sizes
         }
       }